It was Moussa’s friends’ requests for his cooking that first sparked his idea for a business.

 Moussa lost his parents and his younger brother before leaving the Ivory Coast and has lived in Greece for five years.
 He plans to call the restaurant ‘Our Home’ as he wants people to feel at home when they come through the doors.

 Moussa’s a strong believer in the power of food to bring people together, open minds and transcend borders, he says: “Food can connect people.
 People will always go where they can be happy.
 Good food makes people happy and so it brings people together.
 I like to push people to try something new and experience new flavours, when people try new food it opens their minds.”

 He hopes his restaurant will help to tell a positive story about the Ivory Coast.
 “It's important for me to cook Ivorian food because I want to show people what we eat,” he says.
 “I want to bring people into Our Home so they have a more open mind about our culture.
 I hope by doing so people will be happy and learn new things.
 They will learn there are good things in Ivory Coast.
 There is good food and good people.
 That's what I want them to understand.
 We want to integrate with them, be friends, be happy together.”

 Moussa first started cooking for his Greek girlfriend after he got tired of eating Greek food – she’s been encouraging him ever since!

-He’s enrolled in the IRC ‘Back My Business’ programme supported by the Citi Foundation where he’s been given mentoring and funding to kick-start his restaurant business.
+He’s enrolled in our Rescuing Futures programme supported by Citi through the Citi Foundation where he’s been given mentoring and funding to kick-start his restaurant business.